 One major reason for mold growth in garment factories and the related product is the left-over moisture that stays in the garment after steam pressing.
-As a result, in order to avoid mold growth from affecting your garment products, it is recommended to let the cloth naturally dry before you pack it into the polybag.
+As a result, to avoid mold growth from affecting your garment products, it is recommended to let the cloth naturally dry before you pack it into the polybag.

 Since polybags are impermeable the moisture stays within the packing long after the clothes have been packed and provides an ideal growing environment for mold.

 While Mold can also affect your product during the transportation phase, Cargo Dry is a great way of protecting your products from Mold growth due to moisture during transportation.
-According to desiccare you may need 1.5 kg of Cargo Dry for a 20ft container.
+According to desiccate you may need 1.5 kg of Cargo Dry for a 20ft container.
 Subsequently, the amount doubles for a 40ft container to 3 kg per container.

 One of the best and most effective ways to kill mold is by using the radiation method of extermination.
-Specialized companies use radiations, especially, UV radiation to kill the mold spores in your goods.
+Specialized companies use radiation, especially, UV radiation to kill the mold spores in your goods.

 As a result, it is understandable that Mold is potentially a very serious issue for your product and ultimately your brand image.